 Many of the millions of Americans who struggle to pay their federal student loans want to know: Can I reduce or eliminate my student loan debt?
 In very limited circumstances, getting rid of student loan debt is possible.
 But most people won't be able to wipe out some or all of their loans.

 The good news is that some people are eligible to reduce monthly payments, get a temporary break from payments, or take advantage of other ways to manage their student loan payments better.

 Below is an overview of your options if you struggle to pay your student loans.

 If your income is low or unstable, or you have very high student loan debt compared to your income, you might be eligible for one of the below plans.

-If you have a federal Direct Loan (other than a PLUS loan), you can opt for this plan which calculates your payment amount based on your income.
-Your payments could be as low as $5 or even $0.
-If you haven't paid off your loan after 25 years, the government will cancel the remaining balance.
+If you have a federal Direct Loan, you can opt for this plan which calculates your payment amount based on your income.
+Under this plan, your monthly payment is the lesser of

 The circumstances in which you might be able to cancel your student loan include: